baedrik/snip721-reference-impl/README.md

 SendNft requires a valid `token_id` and the message sender must either be the owner or an address with valid transfer approval.
 If the recipient address is the same as the current owner, the contract will throw an error.
 If the token is transferred to a new owner, its single-token approvals will be cleared.
 If the BatchReceiveNft (or ReceiveNft) callback fails, the entire transaction will be reverted (even the transfer will not take place).

+This implementation will throw an error if trying to send a [SNIP-722](https://github.com/baedrik/snip-722-spec/blob/master/SNIP-722.md) non-transferable token.

 ##### Request
 ```
 {